ntnu-arl/blackfly_nodelet/README.md

 #### Notes

 1. This branch is only compatible with Spinnaker 1.x.
-Switch to the dev/spinnaker2 branch for Spinnaker 2.x.
+Switch to the `main` branch for Spinnaker 2.x.
 2. The machine may need to be rebooted after installing spinnaker
 3. Make sure to accept the increase in the usb-fs memory - if this is a small value, the camera may only work at a low frame rate